-The teaching groups will be mixed ability.
+The teaching groups will be mixed-ability.

-The course is 60% coursework and 40% examined.
-Two units will be assessed internally via coursework and a role play (demonstrating care values) and the third unit by an external exam assessment paper.
+The course is 66% coursework and 33% examined.
+Two units will be assessed internally via coursework and the third unit by an external exam assessment paper.
 Students can achieve pass, merit or distinction.
 Students are able to use a variety of assessment methods i.e. report writing, videos, leaflets and posters, or presentations.
 Creative assessment is encouraged.